Tuesday, May 30, 2006

 We're hoping this blog will help us keep in touch with you while thousands of miles apart.
 We're looking forward to your witty, clever comments.

-calling 1-800-706-1333, *2 and entering our account number 7211222222104 (that's seven twos, six consecutive).
+You can leave us a voice message by calling 1-800-706-1333, *2 and entering our account number 7211222222104 (that's seven twos, six consecutive).

 All the best,